Project type: Bridge Project

 The EXPLAIN-ME initiative will address this problem:

 This comes with great potential value: While AI has transformed many aspects of society, its impact on the healthcare sector is so far limited.
 Diagnostic AI is a key topic in healthcare research, but only marginally deployed in clinical care.
 This is partly explained by the low interpretability of state-of-the-art AI, which negatively affects both patient safety and clinicians’ technology acceptance.
 This is also explained by the typical workflow in healthcare AI research and development, which is often structured as parallel tracks where AI researchers independently develop technical solutions to a predefined clinical problem, while only occasionally interacting with the clinical end-users.
-This often results in a gap between the clinicians’ needs and the developed solution.
-The EXPLAIN-ME initiative aims to close this gap by developing AI solutions that are designed to interact with clinicians in every step of the design-, training-, and implementation process.

 Technical University of Denmark